gregorybesson/shopify-app-starter/README.md

 `npm run build`

 # Architecture
-All of your devs should take place in the app directory or pages
+All of your code should take place in the /app directory or /pages or /components

 ## app
 Under this directory, you may